What Is Rosé Wine?

-Creamy wine slushies made the same way as the regular slushie (recipe above) but to make it creamy add a tablespoon, or so, of vanilla ice cream and blend.
-Again, any frozen fruit taste good.
+Creamy wine slushies made the same way as the regular slushie (recipe above), but to make it creamy, add a tablespoon, or so, of vanilla ice cream and blend.
+Again, any frozen fruit tastes good.
 Try it with blueberries!

 This wine makes some delicious sauces.
 Here are a few of my favorites.
 They are all reasonably easy, and the measurements can be modified to suit individual tastes.

 Make this sauce for spaghetti or linguine noodles.
 One pound of dry noodles is plenty.
 Have your noodles ready, and have some grated parmesan cheese to sprinkle on at the table.

 - 1 stick butter (1/2 cup)